cyclus/cyclus.github.com/source/module/custom_tables.rst

    use.
 For information on which c++ types the backends support, you can check :doc:`here <dbtypes>`.

+.. note:: If you require a datatype that isn't currently supported, please
+          ask the kernel developers and they will help as soon as possible.

 The cyclus kernel creates several of its own tables.
 The names of these tables are reserved, and you are responsible to avoid using them for custom table names.
 The reserved table names are (all case combos upper and lower):